CCBR/HowTos/docs/HPCDME/setup.md

 #Log files directory
 #hpc.error-log.dir=.

-#Number of thread to run data file import from a CSV file
+#Number of threads to run data file import from a CSV file (can be set to 1, 2, or 4)
 hpc.job.thread.count=1

 upload.buffer.size=10000000